 If you do not have access to a course that’s been made available by the instructor within the start and end date of the semester, please contact UA Little Rock Blackboard Student Support for assistance.

 Once you’ve been accepted to the university you will need to be advised each semester before you can register for the upcoming term.
 You can find more information about advising on the UA Little Rock website.

 Once advised, you can register for your courses using these instructions on the Records and Registration website.
 On that site, you can also find general information about enrollment, academic status, how to drop a course, and other topics related to registering for courses.

-Having registered for the upcoming semester, you might expect to log in to Blackboard and immediately see your schedule reflected there, but that isn’t always the case — please note that it can take time for your Blackboard account to reflect changes made to your schedule in BOSS.
+After you’ve registered for the upcoming semester, it can take time for your Blackboard account to reflect changes made to your schedule in BOSS.
 If you’re waiting on a new course to appear during the add/drop period at the beginning of the semester, or to be reinstated after being administratively dropped, it could take up to three hours for your Blackboard account to update.
 If you’ve waited longer, reach out to Blackboard Student Support for assistance.